Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1901 - 1905)

 We do not know much about this home as it was only open for four years and infrequently mentioned in our records.
-We do know that in 1901 a school of industry for girls in French Gate, Doncaster was taken over by the Society.
-It housed on average twenty children, aged 7-14.
+The building in French Gate, which had been in use since 1779, became the Doncaster Girls Home and School of Industry in 1862 and was taken over by the Society in 1901.
+It housed on average 20 children, aged 7-14.
 Miss Beckett-Denison formally managed this school and although giving up its administration she still took an active interest in its welfare until it closed.